 - 2 tablespoon lemon juice

-- Prepare the vegetables cutting them into big pieces and transfer them into the tagine pot creating different layers.
+- Place the vegetables into the tagine pot creating layers.

-- Pour the hot water into a jug and mix in the Ras el Hanout, turmeric, cumin seeds, chili flakes and salt.
+- Using a kettle or a pan, bring water to a boil.
+Pour the hot water into a jug and mix in the Ras el Hanout, turmeric, cumin seeds, chili flakes, and salt.

 - Serve the tagine with bread or couscous and tahini sauce on the top.

 - To prepare the tahini sauce, mix in the tahini with the lemon juice, and salt, and keep adding cold water until desired consistency.
 Whisk the mixture until there are no lumps and you have a creamy sauce.
 For serving on top of the veggies, we like the consistency to be creamy and quite thick.

 |If you tried our recipe, please leave a comment or tag us on Instagram @Sixhungryfeet.
 We are always happy to see your creations!|